magento/merchdocs/src/catalog/product-create-configurable.md

     The Stock Status of a configurable product is determined by each associated configuration.
 Because the product was saved without entering a quantity, the **Stock Status** is set to `Out of Stock`.

    {:.bs-callout-info}
-   The **Stock Status** of the configurable product is a **_manually controlled setting_**, and when set to `Out Of Stock` or `In Stock` by an Admin user, file import, or API call, it will **not** automatically change its **Stock Status** when all of its child products statuses will become `Out of Stock` or go back in stock.
-It will remain in its manually set Stock Status until changed by an Admin user, file import, or API call again.
+   The **Stock Status** of the configurable product is a **_manually controlled setting_**.
+When the status is set to `Out Of Stock` or `In Stock` by an Admin user, file import, or API call, it will **not** automatically change its **Stock Status** when all of its child products statuses become `Out of Stock` or go back in stock.
+It remains in its manually set Stock Status until changed by an Admin user, file import, or API call again.

 1. Enter the product **Weight**.